Patchyst/Patchyst.github.io/_posts/2019-08-15-My_First_Machine_Learning_Model.md

 Numpy is a useful module to use in any Machine Learning Project because it can make massive multidimensional arrays to serve as data sets which can be changed with ease.
 ### Matplotlib
 Matplotlib is being used because it allows us to easily graph large data sets and outputs.
+### *disclaimer*
+This project is meant to model the neurons used in neural networks on modules such as tensorflow.
+This model may not be 100% accurate because the purpose of this project is to give you an understanding of how the individual neuron works before making a whole network of them.
+If you have any suggestions on how to improve the code I would appreciate it if you emailed it to me.
 ## Open a Python IDE...
 Open a Python IDE and import numpy, random from numpy, and Matplotlib.pyplot.
 Make sure you've pip installed these modules and are using an IDE that supports these modules.
 ```python